Flutterwave/Node-v3/documentation/beneficiary.md

 ## Delete a beneficiary

-This describes how to delete a transfer beneficiary
+This section describes how to delete a transfer beneficiary.

 ```javascript